Tilly Lockey Book as a speaker/entertainer for your next event

-- At 15-months old, Tilly Lockey was diagnosed with Menigococal Septicemia which meant she had to loose her hands, forearms and toes to meningitis as a baby.
+- At 15-months old, Tilly Lockey was diagnosed with Menigococal Septicemia which meant she had to lose her hands, forearms, and toes to meningitis as a baby.

-- She was the headline speaker for Inspiring Girls conference in Madrid an is regularly approached to attend tech conferences and personal engagements.
+- She was the headline speaker for Inspiring Girls conference in Madrid and is regularly approached to attend tech conferences and personal engagements around the globe due to her inspirational story and being an Ambassador for Open Bionics.

-Tilly is only 15 years old but already a world renowned ambassador for the 3D printing company Open Bionics.
+Tilly is only 16 years old but already a world-renowned ambassador for the 3D printing company Open Bionics.
 She is also one of their users showing off their technology and how it’s helped change her life!
-Tilly has spoken on some of the worlds biggest stages and is know well within the Singularity U Summits.
+Tilly has spoken on some of the world’s largest stages and is know well within the Singularity U Summits.
 Proudly she can say that she shared a panel with the Dalai Lama talking about compassion and technology and using technology for the good!
 With a huge social following she is quick becoming an influencer using her Bionics to share that bring different is your most important feature!

 Tilly lost her hands to meningitis when she was 15 months old and has grown up in a world where she is ‘different’.
 Prosthetics for kids were very limited and aesthetically life like.
 Tilly has always questioned why?
 Today Tilly embraces that your differences are the most important things about you.
 They are what defines you as unique and you should embrace them.
 She has become an internet sensation and has won a Humanitarian Award for her social contribution showing other kids with differences to be proud to show them off!